Summer Reading Program

 During Orientation, pick up your copy of this year's Summer Reading Program book, Freedom Summer by Bruce Watson, at the University Bookstore during Orientation.
 Read the book when you return home, think about some of the questions posed on the insert, try to keep a reader's journal where you jot down ideas about the text, consider creating and submitting your work for the Art Museum's Student Response Juried Exhibition or other programs you may be notified about, and bring the book with you when you return to campus in August.
 Immediately after Convocation, you will join others - usually from your residence hall - for small group discussion of the book with professors, student affairs staff, and/or returning upperclass students.

 Convocation 2014 will be held on Friday, August 22, with the book’s author, Bruce Watson as featured speaker.
-The ceremony begins this year at 9:00 am.
+The ceremony begins this year at 9:00 am and will be held at the Freedom Summer Memorial on Western Campus.
 As is our tradition, discussion groups will convene directly after the ceremony (sometime between 10:00 and 10:30) and run for approximately 45 minutes to an hour.